Frequently Asked Questions About Christianity, Answered Honestly!

 Romans 8:26-28

-- "Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for : but the Spirit itself maketh intercession for us with groanings which cannot be uttered.
+• "Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.

 This is the prayer that is guaranteed to be answered.
-God will answer the prayer that is harmonized with the mind of Christ, and carried perfectly to Him by the Holy Spirit.
-For we don't really know what is the will of God for anyone, for their sicknesses, for their daily situations and lives, and so we do not really know exactly what we should be praying for.
-But the Spirit brings our imperfect desires in prayers, "perfectly" before the Lord.
-And notice again that scripture says that the Spirit intercedes for us "according to His own will."
-And that ultimately all things work together for good to them that love God and are called "according to His purpose!"
+God will answer the prayer that is harmonized with the purpose of God, which is carried perfectly to Him by the Holy Spirit.
+Because we don't really know what the perfect will of God is for anyone.
+Should they remain sick, should they be financially well off, all the intricate daily situations of people's lives, we do not really know exactly what we should be praying for that God wants.
+But the Spirit brings our imperfect desires and prayers "perfectly" before the Lord.
+Notice again that scripture says that the Spirit intercedes for us "according to His own will."
+That ultimately all these things work together for good to them that love God and are called "according to His purpose!"
 So as long as our purpose is in the will of God according to His purpose, our prayers will be answered.
 Selfless prayer is the result of the Holy Spirit dwelling within us, and that Spirit is the normal instrument that God uses to move us and answer prayer.

+How important is Prayer in understanding the Gospel?
+It is very important because through prayer we are strengthened.
 Does God answer prayer and does prayer change things?
 Yes, it changes things.
 But it doesn't change God, because His judgments are already perfect, even as He has eternally known the end from the beginning.
 So what is the purpose of prayer then?
-It is so that we are brought into alignment with God's purposes, to strengthen us, and to glorify God.
-The change that occurs is within us, and within those whom we pray for that God is calling.
+It is so that we might be strengthened and brought into alignment with God's purpose, to His glory.
+The change that occurs is within us, and within those who we pray for, whom God is calling.
 Our prayer is our outward expression of dependence and reliance upon Him for all things.
-Prayer is for our own repentance, or to increase our awareness of God and His role in our lives, and in the lives of others.
-The outcome of our prayers was already determined long before we uttered any petition before God.
+Prayer is for our own repentance, or to increase our awareness of the sovereignty of God and His role in our lives, and lives of others.
+The outcome of our prayers was already determined long before we uttered a word.
 For God is not left out of providence, He knows not only our desires, but our needs, and is constantly supplying them, according to His will.
-The beauty of weakness is confirmed in that, through prayer, we are made strong in our recognition of total dependence upon the Lord.
-Even as the Apostle Paul petitioned the Lord for deliverance, and was strengthened not by the removal of the adversary as he had asked, but by his understanding that God's favor upon him was better than this thorn which he endured, and which was not God's will to remove.
+The beauty of weakness is confirmed through prayer, that we are made strong in our recognition of total dependence upon the Lord.
+Even as the Apostle Paul petitioned the Lord for deliverance, and was strengthened not by the removal of the adversary as he had asked, but by his understanding that God's favor upon him was better than this thorn which he endured, and which it was not in God's will to remove.

 2nd Corinthians 12:8-9